AMC Ambassador: Germany

 In 1969, American Motors did a deal with the Jaguar and Aston Martin importer for the Federal Republic of Germany, Peter Lindner GmbH in Frankfurt-Rödelheim.
-Peter Lindner became the sole distributor of AMC vehicles for West Germany, with the agreement to import seven AMC models including the AMC Ambassador.
+Peter Lindner became the distributor of AMC vehicles for West Germany, with the agreement to import seven AMC models including the AMC Ambassador.
 Peter Lindner continued to import AMC vehicles until 1977 after which German company Allrad Schmitt became the exclusive distributor for AMC passenger cars and Jeep.

 New Zealand

 American Motors' vehicles were assembled in New Zealand by VW Motors in Auckland until 1962, and Campbell Motor Industries (CMI) in Thames, North Island from 1964.
-CMI assembled the Rambler Classic and Rebel models from knock-down kits and also imported fully assembled factory-right-hand-drive vehicles direct from AMC.
-Although no Ambassadors were locally assembled by either operation, it is believed twelve 1970 factory-right-hand-drive Ambassadors were fully imported.
+CMI assembled the Rambler Classic and Rebel models from knock-down kits and also imported fully assembled factory-right-hand-drive vehicles directly from AMC.
+Although neither firm locally assembled Ambassadors, twelve 1970 factory-right-hand-drive Ambassadors were believed to have been imported.

-These factory-built Ambassadors were built with the same dash, cluster, and instruments as the right-hand-drive kits used in Australian and New Zealand assembly of the AMC Rebel (and later Matador in Australia), themselves a reuse of the dash, cluster, and instruments of the right-hand-drive Ambassadors previously built for the United States Postal Service in 1967.
-Differences from these export models was that the dash, steering column, and steering wheel were color-matched to the interior, as with U.S models.
-These same parts provided for the Rebel/Matador assembly kits were otherwise only ever black.
+These factory-right-hand-drive Ambassadors were built with the same dash, cluster, and instruments as the right-hand-drive Ambassadors previously built for the United States Postal Service in 1967.
+As with U.S. domestic models, these export models to New Zealand and Australia came with their dash, steering column, and steering wheel color-matched to the interior trim; whereas the dash, steering column, and steering wheel provided for the Rebel and Matador assembly kits built in New Zealand and Australia were available only in black.

 Norway

-Ramblers were imported into Norway during the 1950s and 1960s by Norwegian importer Kolberg Caspary Lautom AS located at Ås, Norway.
+Ramblers were imported into Norway in the 1950s and 1960s by Norwegian firm Kolberg Caspary Lautom AS at Ås, Norway.
 KCL was formed in 1906 and imported automotive, industrial, and construction products.
-The Rambler Ambassador was imported in small numbers from 1963 until 1968.
-A total of 21 cars were brought in.
-KCL imported larger numbers of the Rambler American, Classic, and Rebel during the same period.
+Three 1962 model year Ambassadors were brought to Norway in 1962.
+The Rambler Ambassador was imported by KCL in small numbers from 1963 until 1968.
+The company brought a total of 21 cars.
+KCL imported more significant numbers of the Rambler American, Classic, and Rebel during the same period.